iamronaldlaban/Bayesian-Matting/README.md

 ## Installation and Execution

-1. For MATLAB no extra library functions are needed to be installed.
+1. For MATLAB implementation no additional library functions are necessary to be installed

-2. For Python the following modules should be installed.
+2. For Python implementation the following modules should be installed.
 ```sh
 matplotlib==3.7.1
 numba==0.56.4